PostHog/posthog-js/README.md

 ### Running TestCafe E2E tests with BrowserStack

 Testing on IE11 requires a bit more setup.

-1. Run `posthog` locally on port 8000 (`DEBUG=1 TEST=1 ./bin/start`).
-2. Run `python manage.py setup_dev --no-data` on posthog repo, which sets up a demo account.
-3. Optional: rebuild array.js on changes: `nodemon -w src/ --exec bash -c "yarn build-rollup"`.
+TestCafe tests will use the playground application to test the locally built array.full.js bundle.
+It will also verify that the events emitted during the testing of playground are loaded into the PostHog app.
+By default it uses https://app.posthog.com and the project with ID 11213.
+See the testcafe tests to see how to override these if needed.
+For PostHog internal users ask @benjackwhite or @hazzadous to invite you to the Project.
+You'll need to set `POSTHOG_API_KEY` to your personal API key, and `POSTHOG_PROJECT_KEY` to the key for the project you are using.

+You'll also need to sign up to [BrowserStack](https://www.browserstack.com/).
+After all this, you'll be able to run through the below steps:

-4. Export browserstack credentials: `export BROWSERSTACK_USERNAME=xxx BROWSERSTACK_ACCESS_KEY=xxx`.
+1. Export browserstack credentials: `export BROWSERSTACK_USERNAME=xxx BROWSERSTACK_ACCESS_KEY=xxx`.
-5. Run tests: `npx testcafe "browserstack:ie" testcafe/e2e.spec.js`.
+1. Run tests: `npx testcafe "browserstack:ie" testcafe/e2e.spec.js`.

 ### Running local create react app example